darkbot-reloaded/DarkBot/README.md

 # DarkBOT
 ## Changes
-This version of darkbot has a built-in udp client that will send log on port 8015 This also support multi-instance (It will add Process Id to make difference between instance)
+This version of darkbot has a built-in udp server that will send log on port 8015 This also support multi-instance (It will add Process Id to make difference between instance)

 ## How to run: